burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 const int* pointer_to_const;
 ```

-3. Quite a lot of important information is contained in ([6],  5.3.3 Sizeof) including the following:
+3. Quite a lot of important information is contained in ([6],  5.3.3 `sizeof`) including the following:
 * ```sizeof(char)``` with all variations of char is always one byte.
 * `sizeof(bool)` is implementation-defined.
 * `sizeof(wchar_t)` is implementation-defined.